What Are Pollinators?

 I often wondered about the scent of flowers and plants.
 I thought this was just a by-product and it was nice that we could enjoy the smell.

-A blended family!..
-Hey!..
-This is the sex life of a plant!..
-Revealed!
+I am not making this up… This is the sex life of a plant … Revealed!

 Bottom Line: Both the plant AND the birds, bees, and hummingbirds are Pollinators!

-Each play the role of one sex or the other and both pollinate the plant, -to-bring-LIFE.
+Each plays the role of one sex or the other and both pollinate the plant to–bring–LIFE.

 Will The REAL Pollinators Please Stand Up?